threekeytherapy/threekeytherapy.com/_workshops/bodytherapy.md

 ## What to expect

+We start with a short conversation to explore what you want help with.
+We then move to the massage table to work with the body.
+We finish with a short conversation to integrate the experience.

 During treatments I use massage techniques to surface your subconscious physical tensions.
 This surfaces their underlying psycho-emotional causes - whether unprocessed stress, anxiety, fear, anger, sadness, ...